 The Teacup Poodle – Cool Story About This Tiny Breed

-One of the tiniest canines is the teacup poodle.
+One of the tiniest canines is the teacup Poodle.
 These adorable puppies fit almost any place and are devoted and loving.
 They may fit in various settings due to their small size.
 Therefore, whether your house or apartment is big or small doesn’t matter.
-For our International visitors, be sure to scroll down and check for dog rescues and shelters in your country.
-Teacup Yorkies
+For our International visitors, scroll down and check for dog rescues and shelters in your country.
+America Humane Society

 The Teacup Poodle is a sharp-witted breed that will keep you on your toes and shares many traits with its larger-sized parents.
 Please read below to learn more about this lovely little dog as we discuss its history, traits, and what it’s like to live with one of these Poodles.
-Teacup Shih Tzus
+Humane Society International

 What is the History of the Poodle?

 The American Kennel Club does not accept the Teacup Poodle as a purebred dog breed registered with a kennel club (AKC).
 Instead, this breed is a variety of toy poodle that has been selectively bred.
 However, since the Toy Poodle and the Teacup Poodle are identical except for size, we may learn much about the Teacup from studying the Toy Poodle.
-Cheap Puppies
+Global Rescue

 Where Did the Poodle Come From?

 These days, this breed is more frequently associated with lapdogs than working canines.
-For more individuals to appreciate having a Poodle as a closest friend, they are bred in smaller breeds.
+For more individuals to appreciate having a Poodle as their closest friend, they are bred in smaller breeds.
 This breed’s Teacup variety has been developed by selective breeding from the Toy Poodle, and to be considered a Teacup, a dog must be under 9 inches tall and 6 pounds in weight.
-The Teacup Chihuahua

 What Type of Characteristics Do Teacup Poodles Have?

 This dog’s size is its most distinguishing feature.
-Teacup puppies typically have one to two litters, though occasionally, there may be more.
+Teacup puppies typically have one to two litters, though there may be more occasionally.
 When born, they weigh about 2 pounds; at maturity, their weight will only increase to about 5 pounds.
 Additionally, they are seldom taller than 9 inches.
-The Teacup Yorkie

 If you want a Teacup Poodle, expect to pay between $2,000 and $2,500.
-This is a result of the selective breeding method and the smaller number of puppies produced in each litter.
+This results from the selective breeding method and the smaller number of puppies produced in each litter.

 What Do They Look Like?

-No matter how big they are, this breed always stands poised and has an exquisite appearance.
+No matter their size, this breed always stands poised and looks exquisite.
 They have long noses, floppy fuzzy ears, and small, black eyes that are always vigilant.

 What Type of Coat Do They Have?